Dodgers vs. Pirates Player Props Betting Odds

 Santana Stats

-- Carlos Santana has put up 69 hits with 21 doubles, nine home runs and 35 walks.
-He has driven in 43 runs with six stolen bases.
+- Carlos Santana has 70 hits with 21 doubles, nine home runs, 35 walks and 43 RBI.
+He's also stolen six bases.

 Santana Recent Games